AndreiFitai/symmetrical-bassoon/README.md

 ## How to use

-Ensure you have Docker Engine v20.10+ and docker-compose v1.27+.
+Ensure you have Docker Engine v20.10+ , docker-compose v1.27+ and npm v6.14+

 I couldn't get the project to work properly on WSL2 so please use MacOS or a Linux based OS.

+### Setup

-1. In the main project folder run `docker-compose up` or `docker-compose up -d` to run in detached mode
+1. In the main project folder run `npm run setup` to install all required modules for all services and add permissions to the required files
-2. Alternatively if you wish to modify the projects and have them restart immediately use `docker-compose -f docker-compose.dev.yaml up --build`
-3. After the inital build simply run `docker-compose up` or ``docker-compose -f docker-compose.dev.yaml up`
+2. Run `npm run build-dev` to build the containers and start them up - in this mode you can modify services and containers will auto-restart with the new changes
+3. Alternatively run `npm run build-prod` - this would build and run the containers in isolation and would simulate a production env.
+4. After that you can run either `npm run up-dev` or `npm run up-prod` to start up the containers without rebuilding them

+### Usage

 - to save translation data send a post request to `http://localhost:8100/import-data` with a JSON in the following format: